 Muscle or body aches

 Seek medical advice if your child or anyone in your household develops symptoms.
 Call ahead before you go to a doctor’s office or emergency room.
 Tell them about your recent travel and your symptoms.

 If a Child or Staff Member Tests Positive for COVID-19

-Students should stay at home if they have tested positive for or are showing COVID-19.
+Students should stay at home if they have tested positive for or are showing signs of COVID-19.
 Please let us know right away if your child has a positive diagnosis for the virus.
-We will notify the Epidemiology Program, a division of the the Pinellas County Health Department.
-Students and staff members who have recently had close contact with a person with COVID-19 may be asked to stay home and monitor their health.
+If a child or staff member is diagnosed with COVID-19 we will call the health department for further instruction.
+We will follow the health department's guidelines and require a doctor's note stating it is safe for a person to return to school after a COVID-19 diagnosis or after a suspected case of COVID-19.
+Students and staff members who have recently had close contact with a person diagnosed with COVID-19 may be asked to stay home and monitor their health.
 Affected school environments will be deep cleaned.

 Health Resource for Parents:

 FL Dept of Health in Pinellas Epidemiology: 727-824-6932